As usual, click any photo to bring up a larger version.

 Mount the broken piece in your drill press and get it lined up with your forstner bit.
 As you'll see in the photo, you need a fair bit of height for this operation.
 It might be tricky to manage this with a benchtop drillpress.

 Carefully drill a hole in the end of each spindle.
 Each hole needs to be at least an inch deep, to accommodate a 2" dowel.
-I recommend giving a 1/4" extra, for glue space.
+I recommend allowing 1/4" extra depth, for glue space.

 Unfortunately, I missed taking a picture of the holes, or the test fit with the piece of dowel.